RunLLM/gitbook/guides/conquering-the-python-environment.md

 # Conquering the Python Environment

-**Problem**: You installed the Aqueduct package via `pip3`, but the package was installed to a different Python environment from what your `python3` is pointing to.
+**Problem**: You installed Aqueduct via `pip3 install aqueduct-ml`, but still got `No module named 'aqueduct'` when importing the package.
-**Solution**: Instead of running `pip3 ...` run `python3 -m pip ...` to ensure `pip3` is installing to the same Python environment as what your python3 is pointing to.
-Note that it is still a good practice to fix your `pip3` alias to be consistent with `python3`.
+**Solution**: This is likely because the package was installed to a different Python environment from what your `python3` is pointing to.
+A quick fix is to run `python3 -m pip install aqueduct-ml`.
+However, it is still a good practice to fix your `pip3` alias to be consistent with `python3`.